Raising HIV awareness, decreasing stigma in South Sudan

 Alice* was recently widowed, left on her own with four young children.
 She was also pregnant and had fallen ill, so she visited her local hospital.
 There, testing revealed she had both HIV and tuberculosis (TB).
 While her father took care of the children, Alice received three months of treatment at the hospital, and today is healthier, stronger and energetic.

-It is estimated that more than 100,000 people are living with HIV in South Sudan, but only about 4,678 people access anti-retroviral therapy (ARTs).
+It is estimated that more than 152,000 people are living with HIV in South Sudan, but only a fraction have access to anti-retroviral therapy (ARTs).
 For people living with HIV, contracting TB adds to their challenges, as health services and treatment are limited.
 Moreover, with both HIV and TB heavily stigmatized, those affected are often reluctant to seek treatment, even where it is available.

 Through the Global Fund to Fight AIDS, Malaria and Tuberculosis, a joint project targets people with HIV who are at risk of TB.
-The project provides information on prevention, surveillance, testing, counselling — and, most importantly, hope — to those living with HIV and TB.
+The project provides information on prevention, surveillance, testing and counselling.
+Most importantly, it offers hope to those living with HIV and TB.

 As Principal Recipient of the Global Fund, UNDP has administered six rounds of funding since 2004, delivering an average of US $25 million per year.